Baltimore Otoplasty (ear pinning)

 What are the preoperative requirements?

-• You must stop smoking 3-4 weeks prior to your procedure.
+• You must stop smoking 3-4 weeks before your procedure.

-• Read the ASPS Informed Consent document which lists the possible risks and complications for the surgery.
+• Read the ASPS Informed Consent document which lists the possible risks and complications of the surgery.
 Make a list of questions for your pre-op appointment.

-• Stop taking multivitamins, herbals, and aspirin two weeks prior to surgery
+• Stop taking multivitamins, herbals, and aspirin two weeks before surgery

 • Schedule a pre-op office appointment with the surgeon to review the surgical plan and sign the Informed Consent forms